Jain-Pranjal/JustLink/CONTRIBUTING.md

 ---

-Thank you for contributing to Meet AI!
+Thank you for contributing to JustLink!
 Your help is truly appreciated! 🚀